Independent Design Advisory Panel - current members

 - Ms Natalie Hoitz - Director, Urbis

 - Dr Anne Kovachevich - Australasian Foresight and Innovation Leader, Arup

-Noel Robinson is the Chair and CEO of the NRA Collaborative and is an eminent Australian Architect with over 45 years of experience.
-Noel is also an Adjunct Professor of Architecture at QUT.
+Noel Robinson is the CEO of the NRA Collaborative and is an eminent Australian Architect with over 45 years of experience.

 In 2003, Noel was the recipient of the Prime Ministers Centenary Medal and, during his distinguished career in private practice, he has been the recipient of numerous architectural and industry awards.

 Bevan was a founding partner of McKerrell Lynch Architects and has 46 years practicing in Australia, the Pacific region, Asia and the Middle East.
-He was the first Chair of IDAP established in 2006 and continues to serve on this panel as well as acting as Chair of Urban Futures Brisbane, Chair of Urban Renewal Brisbane and a Director of Oxley Creek Transformation Pty Ltd.
+He was the first Chair of IDAP established in 2006 and continues to serve on this panel, is Specialist Advisor to Council on Urban Renewal and Design, and a Director of Oxley Creek Transformation Pty Ltd.

 Natasha has a Masters of Architecture from the University of Queensland and has worked in the design and property sectors for over 10 years.
 She has extensive experience in commercial workplace fitout and project management and is an ongoing member of IDAP.

 Kevin is a registered architect with over 30 years of experience in the profession and is a former founding partner of Brisbane based design firm, Hayes Anderson Lynch.
 Kevin is a continuing member of IDAP having served on the panel for numerous years.